-Module Title Theatre Skills 1
+Theatre Skills 1

 Module Code LRU11004

 Module status Mandatory

 ECTS weighting 30

 Semester taught Michaelmas, Hilary and Trinity (36 weeks)

 Pre-requisites & co- requisites N/A

 Module Coordinator Barry Conway

-Teaching staff Jason Coogans/Jason Coogans, Catherine Fay, Craig Starkie, Kate Ferris
+Teaching staff Jason Coogans/Jason McCaffrey, Clodagh Deegan, Dawn Browne, Aisling Mooney

 Module Learning Aims This module aims to introduce students to a broad range of practical theatre skills in set construction, scenic painting, costume and theatrical properties.
 Using supervised practice that culminates in a shared goal allows the students to develop skills within a team framework that are necessary to work in the professional theatre.
 Classes and individual assignments help the students define each discipline, describe its functions and appraise the variety of methods and skills that are employed.

-Module Learning Outcomes On successful completion of this module, students should be able to: 1.
-Apply scenic painting techniques to a set or stage floor 2.
-Illustrate a variety of techniques used in preparing basic props

-- 3. Demonstrate the ability to use basic costuming skills - 4.
-Reproduce construction techniques using a range of workshop tools and produce components of a theatre set - 5.
-Work within a team - 6.
-Erect and install theatrical set elements in a theatre - 7.
-Employ safe practices in a working environment

-The module comprises of three separate sections of supervised practice-based learning, and a programme of class work, both theoretical and practical.
+Module Learning Outcomes On successful completion of this module, students should be able to: Apply scenic painting techniques to a set or stage floor Illustrate a variety of techniques used in preparing basic props Demonstrate the ability to use basic costuming skills Reproduce construction techniques using a range of workshop tools and produce components of a theatre set Work within a team Erect and install theatrical set elements in a theatre Employ safe practices in a working environment The module comprises of three separate sections of supervised practice-based learning, and a programme of class work, both theoretical and practical.
 Construction Workshop will introduce students to the variety of tools and techniques used to build a set as well as safe working practices.
 Stagecraft will develop the students' knowledge of set construction and teamwork by erecting the completed set onto a stage under the supervision of a professional tutor.
-Scenic Painting will introduce the students to techniques in scenic art and culminate with the painting of a full theatre set under the supervision of a professional tutor.
+Scenic Painting will introduce the students to the variety of tools and techniques used to students to techniques in scenic art and culminate with the painting of a full theatre set under the supervision of a professional tutor.
 Costume will instruct the students in the skills required to prepare and accessorize costumes for a theatre production including the methods employed in maintenance and quick change during the production run.
 Theatrical Properties will demonstrate basic techniques in prop making and prop sourcing.

-Skills-based classes, practice-based learning by working on the realisation of theatre productions.

-2020/2021 delivery in the context of Covid-19

-Some aspects of the module may be subject to change as the year progresses.
+Teaching and Learning Format Skills-based classes, practice-based learning by working on the realisation of theatre productions.
+Module Assessment Components Continuous assessment of practice-based work in theatre production Indicative bibliography See Reading List at end of handbook.
+2021/2022 delivery in the context of Covid-19 Some aspects of the module may be subject to change as the year progresses.
 Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible.